DanieleVallesi/Wallet/README.md

 #### Considerations

-*Creating a new user and changing balance in one account require a post and an external uuid.
-In this way if mistakenly multiple requests are sent, only the 1st one will be accepted and the others will be rejected*
+*Creating a new user and changing balance in one account require a post and an external uuid.*<br/>
+*Uuids can be generated randomly and are unique.*